 The face poset of a zonotope has some special combinatorial properties, the most important of which is the product structure.
 This product is basically the one on the face poset of a hyperplane arrangement or on the set of covectors of an oriented matroid.
-Following result clarifies the relationship between these three structures (see \cite[Corollary 7.17]{zig95}).
+The following result clarifies the relationship between these three structures (see \cite[Corollary 7.17]{zig95}).

-\bt{thm1sec3} There is a natural bijection between the following three families: \begin{enumerate} \item the faces of a (central and essential) hyperplane arrangement in $\R^l$, \item the non-empty faces of zonotope in $\R^l$ (which arises as a dual of a hyperplane arrangement). \item signed covectors of a simple (realizable) oriented matroid of rank $l$. \end{enumerate} \et
+\bt{thm1sec3} There is a natural bijection between the following three families: \begin{enumerate} \item the faces of a central and essential hyperplane arrangement in $\R^l$, \item the non-empty faces of the zonotope in $\R^l$ which arises as a dual of a hyperplane arrangement, \item signed covectors of a simple realizable oriented matroid of rank $l$. \end{enumerate} \et

 We now extend the above correspondence to non-realizable oriented matroids.
-We have already shown that these oriented matroids correspond to pseudo arrangements.
-We now generalize zonotopes.
-In order to do this we use the language of \emph{metrical-hemisphere complexes}.
+We have already shown that these oriented matroids correspond to pseudo-arrangements.
+In order to extend this correspondence we use the language of \emph{metrical-hemisphere complexes}.
 These cell complexes possess all the essential combinatorial properties of a zonotope.
-The metrical-hemisphere complexes (MH-complexes for short) were first introduced in \cite{salvetti93} where Salvetti generalized his construction and proved an analogue of Deligne's theorem for oriented matroids.
+The metrical-hemisphere complexes (MH-complexes for short) were first introduced by Salvetti in \cite{salvetti93} to achieve a generalization of his construction and also of Deligne's theorem.